mcgill-robotics-archive/frontend-2016/README.md

 ###Package Set Up

 1. Create a catkin workspace.
 Follow [this guide](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).

 2. In the src directory of your catkin workspace, clone the frontend repository.

-3. Run the following to install the `rosbridge_server` dependency :
+3. Run the following to install the `rosbridge_server` dependency:

 ```bash
 sudo apt-get install ros-jade-rosbridge-server